DFE-Digital/bat-design-history/app/posts/find-teacher-training/2019-02-15-send-survey.md

 > ”There is no such thing as a specialist SEN teacher training course.
 You could also speak to Susie Townsend or Peter Flew at Roehampton University, they will confirm that all teacher training courses are required legally to train someone to be capable of teaching in a mainstream schools.”

 > ”What you need to establish is whether it is accurate (under current regulations) to describe a teacher training course in this country as being SEND teacher training, and it is my understanding that this is inaccurate.
-DFE deliberately and purposefully want all teacher training courses to qualify trainees to teach in mainstream schools and this is what the qualification QTS relates to.”
+DfE deliberately and purposefully want all teacher training courses to qualify trainees to teach in mainstream schools and this is what the qualification QTS relates to.”

 ## What research have we done?